 Our favorite feature is the personalized spending plan, which gives you an up-to-the-minute dollar figure of what you have left to spend for the rest of the month after accounting for your bills and savings goals.

-It is secure and private with end-to-end encryption, PCI and GDPR compliance, and ISO 27001 certified.
+It is secure and private with end-to-end encryption, PCI and GDPR compliance, and ISO 27001 certification.
 The app is unlimited & free: Sync unlimited accounts for free.

 Real-Time: Wally categorizes and organizes all your transactions automatically.